Optimizing Alerts with Conditions

 Supported Numeric Format List

-• The monitor’s status changes to unread.
+• The monitor’s status changes to “unread” in your watchlist

 Alert Trigger Status